 It’s not an understatement to say that the human race is dependent on bees.
 They are vital for harvests and growing food.
-It might sound dramatic to say that, but bees really are at the heart of every harvest because they are nature’s pollinators.
-Saving the bees is about more than just helping bees, it’s about helping humanity as a whole.
+It might sound dramatic to say that, but these flying insects really are at the heart of every harvest because they are nature’s pollinators.
+Saving the bees is about more than stopping them becoming extinct, it’s about helping humanity as a whole.

 Did you know that there are over twenty-five thousand different bee species around the world?
 These can be divided into about four thousand genera and nine bee family groups.
 There are more than 250 reported types of bee in the UK.
 With all that said, here are the different types of bees in the UK we think you need to know about.

 Social Type of Bees